Honey Petal Plants

 Sizes available: HPP quart

 Basics: zones 2-9 (there is dispute about this, but it occurs in 40 states including Florida, so the range is probably pretty big), this is an annual vine, can grow up to 25 feet (but more likely about 10-15') in a single season, wants fertile, moist soil in full sun to do its best, but part shade is tolerated.
 It has fragrant pale ivory flowers (both male and female flowers occur on the same plant - monoecious) during the summer, creates a puffy seedhead covered with little spines, usually containing four large seeds.
 The leaves are attractive, up to 7" across and maple leaf shaped.
 The whole plant is charismatic and in a hedge basically hides in plain sight until it blooms.
-And then you will drive off the road.
+And then you will drive off the road looking at it.
 Yes, it is a strong grower, but one that is easily pulled out.
 It plays well with its neighbors and drapes on them, but doesn't smother them.
 Easy-going, it is a super fun native to plant with children.
 You are guaranteed success and they will go nuts over the weirdo seedpods just like I do.
 This plant is not edible.
 Plant 2-3 feet apart.

 Family: Curcubitaceae